Getting Started

 • Indoor pickleballs are lighter and have around 26 larger holes.

 Pickleball paddles were originally made of plywood that worked against the player, slowing down reaction time and limiting control.
 As the game evolved, so did the paddle.
-The two key aspects to focus on when getting started are
+A few key aspects to focus on when getting started are:

 The need to improve these aspects of play brought Pickleball into the late 80's, when Boeing engineer, Arlen Paranto, created new type of composite paddle.

-Today, most paddles on the market are engineered with a honeycomb core with either a fiberglass, graphite surface, or carbon fiber facing (as seen on the Prolite Black Diamond Series).
+Today, most paddles on the market are engineered with a honeycomb core with either a fiberglass, graphite surface, or a type of carbon fiber facing.

 Court Setup